smc/Malini/README.md

 make -j8
 ```

-A directory name d riable fonts, UFO sources generated there.
+A directory named fonts will be generated.

 ## Language support